Will the Thunder cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Thunder Betting Records & Stats

-- Oklahoma City's 11 games this season have gone over this contest's total of 227.5 points five times.
+- In five games this season, Oklahoma City and its opponents have gone over 232.5 combined points.

-- Oklahoma City's outings this year have an average point total of 228.2, 0.7 more points than this game's over/under.
+- The average point total in Oklahoma City's games this season is 228.9, 3.6 points fewer than this matchup's over/under.

-- Oklahoma City has entered the game as favorites five times this season and won three of those games.
+- This season, Oklahoma City has been favored six times and won four of those games.

-- Oklahoma City has a record of 2-1 when it's favored by -140 or more by sportsbooks this season.
+- This season, Oklahoma City has won three of its five games when favored by at least -125 on the moneyline.

-- The moneyline for this contest implies a 58.3% chance of a victory for the Thunder.
+- The implied probability of a win from the Thunder, based on the moneyline, is 55.6%.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!